dotnet/runtime/docs/design/mono/diagnostics-tracing.md

 libmono-component-diagnostics_tracing-stub-static.a
 ```

-NOTE, running on iOS simulator offers some additional capabilities, so runtime pack for iOS includes shared as well as static library builds, similar to the Android use case described above.
+NOTE, running on iOS simulator offers some additional capabilities, so runtime pack for iOS includes shared as well as static library builds, like the Android use case described above.

 ## Install diagnostic client tooling